Okanagan School of Natural Hoof Care

 Tango

-Tango was purchased when her owner became ill and could no longer care for her horses.
-She is a 13 year old Missouri Fox Trotter.
-She is currently in full time riding training, Tango is my favorite horse to ride.
-She is always ready to go and has so many gears riding her is always fun.
+Tango is a 15 year old Missouri Fox Trotter.
 She has the nicest feet of our entire herd, always barefoot and never requires boots for riding.
 She also mostly self trims her hind hooves as they wear very evenly and require little maintenance.

 Picture